 Like all the other buildings around the Place Stanislas, the Museum of Fine Arts has a stone fence along the top of the façade, topped off with decorative vases that look sort of like flower pots or trophy cups.
 The little white boxes I suppose are surveillance cameras, a discreet 21st century addition.

-One of the first things I learned in the museum was that in the 18th century there was a painter called Francesco Giuseppe Casanova (1727-1803), a younger brother of the famous Giacomo Casanova (whom I have mentioned in my post Three opera houses in Prague in connection with the world premiere of Mozart’s opera Don Giovanni in 1787).
+One of the first things I learned in the museum was that in the 18th century there was a painter called Francesco Giuseppe Casanova (1727-1803), a younger brother of the famous Giacomo Casanova (whom I have mentioned in my post on the Estates Theater in Prague in connection with the world premiere of Mozart’s opera Don Giovanni in 1787).
 This painting is called Promenade en barque (Excursion in a small boat) and was painted by F. G. Casanova around 1788.

 Another familiar name was François Boucher (1703-1770), whose paintings I have seen in the Louvre in Paris among other places.
 This particular one is called Aurore et Céphale, from the year 1733.